 Anthony Puttergill, Chief Executive Officer and Executive Director

-Mr. Puttergill became Deputy Chief Executive Officer of Peermont Global in 2002 and also served as the Group Financial Director.
+Mr. Puttergill joined Peermont in 1999 as the Commercial Director and became Deputy Chief Executive Officer of Peermont Global in 2002.
+He also served as the Group Financial Director during this period.
 In November 2006, he was appointed as the CEO of the new Peermont Global (Pty) Ltd which eventually acquired control of Peermont Global Limited in April 2007.
-He has been instrumental in the formulation, funding, structuring and execution of various strategic initiatives, such as; the management-led institutional buy-out of the company in 2003 and the subsequent listing of Peermont Global in 2004, the acquisition of the South African interests of Caesars South Africa Inc. for US$145 million in March 2005, the acquisition of a controlling interest in the Tusk Group announced in December 2005, and the US$ 1 billion buyout, delisting and reorganisation of Peermont in April 2007.
+He has been instrumental in the formulation, funding, structuring and execution of various strategic initiatives, such as; the management-led institutional buy-out of the company in 2003 and the subsequent listing of Peermont Global in 2004, the acquisition of the South African interests of Caesars South Africa Inc. for US$145 million in March 2005, the acquisition of a controlling interest in the Tusk Group announced in December 2005, the US$ 1 billion buyout, delisting and reorganisation of Peermont in April 2007 and the successful recapitalisation of the group in 2014.
 His qualifications include a BComm, B.Acc and CA (SA).

-Mr. Mokoena was appointed to the Peermont Board of Directors in June 2007.
-He joined Peermont in August 2006, when the acquisition of the Tusk Resorts Group by Peermont became effective.
+Mr. Mokoena joined Peermont in August 2006, when the acquisition of the Tusk Resorts Group by Peermont became effective.
 He had served as an Executive Director of the Tusk Resort Group since its inception in 1997.
 His first assignment at Peermont was Regional Chief Operating Officer with responsibility for Tusk units.
-Mr. Mokoena currently holds the position of Executive Director and Group Development Executive.
+Mr. Mokoena currently holds the position of Group Chief Development and Compliance Executive.
 He holds a Bachelor of Commerce from the University of the Witwatersrand.
 Prior to joining the hotel and gaming industry, Mr. Mokoena had served in various capacities at Ford Motor Company (South Africa) and Moribo Investments (a Thebe Subsidiary).

 Grant Robinson, Group Financial Director and Executive Director